Default value: rte_Abort_Script

-This directive tells Q++ what to do in the event it encounters an error while executing a Macro.
+This compiler directive specifies what to do if an error is encountered while executing a macro.

-•rte_Abort_Script will do the same, but will abort the Script immediately.
+Using the value rte_Abort_Script will do the same, but will abort the script immediately.
 This setting may be used when you suspect that a first error is destabilizing your system.